 The Resources Needed For A Successful Case Outcome

-Attorney Merting has handled brain injury cases in various parts of the country and served for many years as Chairman of the local bar's Interprofessional Relations Committee of physicians and attorneys.
+Attorney Merting has handled brain injury cases in various parts of the country and served for many years as chairman of the local bar’s Interprofessional Relations Committee of physicians and attorneys.
 This background provides access to well-known neurosurgeons, neurologists, physiatrists and other medical specialists who deal extensively with brain-injured patients.
 Mr. Merting can call on them for treatment options, advice and expert medical testimony to strengthen our cases.

 Mr. Merting also has well-established working relationships with certified life care planners and economists with specialized knowledge in the area of brain injured clients.

-He has written and lectured to other attorneys on the subjects of both settlement trusts and their advantages.
+We have written and lectured to other attorneys on the subjects of both settlement trusts and their advantages.
 These trusts are necessary in many brain injury cases in order to maximize investment income for the injured plaintiff and his or her family.

 Academy Of Trial Advocacy (Formerly Academy Of Catastrophic Injury Attorneys)